MoustaphaSaad/cpprelude/docs/Types/String.md

 const_iterator cbegin() const;
 ```

 Iterator interface of a string which iterates through the runes not the bytes.
-Returns an iterator to the beginning of the string.
+It returns an iterator to the beginning of the string.

 #### end